Love Is Dangerous: Background

 Vito conceived "Love Is Dangerous" as a duet with Nicks and planned to have her cover the higher harmonies.
 Whereas some of Vito's other demos were rejected for the Behind the Mask album, the band demonstrated more interest in "Love Is Dangerous" and agreed to develop it.
 He commented that "if Stevie didn't like the song I presented to her, she was never obligated to go any further.
 There were a couple things that I played for her that she liked and thought she could something with.
 And she did."
 Musically, "Love Is Dangerous" is a blues-rock composition with instrumentation of electric guitars, bass, keyboards, and drums.
 Some of Vito's guitar parts were played with a bottleneck slide.

 When determining which song from Behind the Mask to release as a single, the band consulted with their label to make the decision.
 Vito was the only member of the band who suggested "Love is Dangerous"; the remaining members were in favour of "Save Me", which was ultimately lifted as the album's lead single.
-"Love Is Dangerous" was ultimately released as a promotional single and reached number 7 on the Billboard Mainstream Rock chart and number 70 in Canada.
+"Love Is Dangerous" released as a promotional single and serviced to album oriented rock stations in April 1990.
+During the week of 13 April 1990, Radio & Records reported that it received 31 reports from album oriented rock stations.
+By 18 May 1990, 69% of album oriented rock stations reporting to Radio & Records had included "Love is Dangerous" in their playlists.
+The song reached number 7 on the Billboard Mainstream Rock chart and number 70 in Canada.
 Vito recorded a solo version of the song for his album Crazy Cool in 2001, who reworked the song by modulating it to a major key, truncating the lyrics in the first verse, and removing the bridge.